IvanDeus/telebot1x/README.md

 Installation Steps:

 1. Begin by creating a Telegram bot using the @botfather and obtain the bot token.
-2. Create the necessary MySQL table by copying the command from the telebot-hook1x-cfg.php file.
+2. Create the necessary MySQL table by copying the command from the telebot-hook1x-cfg-example.php file.
-3. Insert your bot token and credentials into the telebot-hook1x-cfg.php configuration file.
+3. Insert your bot token and credentials into the telebot-hook1x-cfg-example.php configuration file and rename it to telebot-hook1x-cfg.php.
 4. Place all bot files in a publicly accessible folder within your Apache web server.
 5. Establish a webhook, ensuring it uses HTTPS, and point it to the following URL: https://your-server/telebot-hook1x.php.
 All information regarding webhooks can be found here: https://core.telegram.org/bots/webhooks
 6. You are now ready to start chatting with your bot.